0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/memory-sm.md

 - $\texttt{addr}$ is incremented by $1$ to keep the incremental order of the addresses.
 This value is maintained until the last row.
 - $\texttt{lastAccess}$ is also set to $0$ except in the very last row, where it is set back to $1$ to create the ciclycity behavior.
 - $\texttt{step}$ is incremented by $1$ in each row so that this column fulfills the constraints describing this state machine.
-- $\textbf{Remark}$.
+- $\texttt{Remark}$.
 Notice that $\texttt{step}$ can take values beyond $N$ and that the value of $\texttt{step}$ after the row of the last address can coincide with a previous value.
 As we will show in the next section, where we describe the constraints, these facts do not cause any issue.
 - $\texttt{val[0..7]}$ are all set to $0$ until the last row.

 ![Complete Memory SM Execution Trace](../../../img/zkEVM/01mem-fig-exec-trc.png)